rscherl17/ruby_intro/lib/markdown/rough.md

 "   DhH ".gsub(" ", "")
 ```

 Now that you've seen arguments, you know the full **primary syntax** of Ruby.
-No kidding, this is 99.9% of the language.
+No kidding: `object.method(argument1, argument2, ...)` is the *vast* majority of what we'll be writing.
+That's it.

 "But wait!," you say, "what about when I do math like `7 * 6`?
 That is clearly not `object.method`."
 A very good question.
-Try this: `7.*(6)` What?!
+Try this instead: `7.*(6)` What?!

-`*` is the name of a method on the `Fixnum` class, which takes an argument of another `Fixnum`, and returns the product of the two. 😳💥😲
+Why does this work? `*` is the name of a method on the `Fixnum` class, which takes an argument of another `Fixnum`, and returns the product of the two. 😳💥😲

-When [Yukihiro Matsumoto](https://twitter.com/yukihiro_matz) designed the Ruby language, his stated goal was "developer happiness" (which was radical at that time, 1993, when most languages were geared for computer efficiency).
+When [Yukihiro Matsumoto](https://twitter.com/yukihiro_matz) designed the Ruby language, his goal was "developer happiness" (which was radical at that time, 1993, when most languages were geared for computer efficiency).

-He knew that if he made developers type `7.*(6)` every time they wanted to multiply two numbers, they would not be happy developers.
+He knew that if he made developers type `7.*(6)` every time they wanted to multiply two numbers, they would not be happy campers.
 So he included a few bits of "syntactic sugar", or shortcuts, that boil down to `object.method` under the hood, but allow us to retain our sanity while typing.
 Phew.

-One last thing: you *can* chain methods, like so:
+One last thing: you can **chain** methods, like so:

 ```ruby
 "   DhH ".gsub(" ", "").downcase